Raythonic/watiba/README.md

 XML or HTML is integrated into a language such as JavaScript.
 That is the concept applied here but integrating BASH shell commands with Python.

+As you browse this document, you'll Watiba is rich with features for shell command integration with Python.

+Features:
+- Shell command integration with Python code
+- Current directory context maintained across commands throughout your Python code
+- Async/promise support for integrated shell commands
+- Remote shell command execution
+- Remote shell command chaining and piping

 ## Usage
 Watiba files, suffixed with ".wt", are Python programs containing embedded shell commands.
 Shell commands are expressed within backtick characters emulating BASH's original capture syntax.